 Comments: The course Mackenzie played when he discovered this hole no longer exists.
 Innerleven Golf Club was founded in 1820 but lost part of its course to a railway construction project and ended up contributing holes to two eighteen hole golf courses that exist today: Leven Links and Lundin Links.
 Fortunately for those who care about the history of golf course architecture the Leven hole that Macdonald immortalised can be played to this day.

 ‘Two or ten!!’
 The Eden hole at St Andrews Old Course has long been considered the best short hole in the British Isles.
 That praise, however, is typically followed by the caveat “is it fair?”.
 Holes that drive passionate discussion over hundreds of years clearly have merit.
 The St Andrews Eden features no more than a handful of pin positions.
 Wild internal contours and strong winds have been known to redirect putts into the cavernous ‘Strath’ bunker that sits at the front and centre of the green.
 The MacRaynor Eden was typically softer than the original although it faithfully recreated the bunker arrangement and pin positions.
-Standing on the tee your chances of scoring two or ten are uncomfortably similar.
-How do the golf gods feel about you today?

 Strategy: There’s no escaping the fact that you must make a good swing at the Eden.
 The golfer choosing a conservative route has little chance of carding a regulation par three.
 Only the boldest and purest of strokes will find the heart of the putting green.
-Anything else invites a potentially huge score.
+Anything else invites a potentially large score.

 Comments: The Eden green and its relationship to the surrounding bunkers was considered ‘on the edge’ in Macdonald’s day.
 With modern agronomy and machinery the Eden became so edgy that it was softened shortly before the 2015 Open Championship.
-Among the architecture cognoscenti that was not a popular decision!
+Among the architecture cognoscenti this was not a popular decision!

 This enigmatic template didn’t grace many MacRaynor courses—perhaps due to very specific geographic requirements—but is ideal for the home stretch of our perfect golf course.
 Macdonald was introduced to the original at Littlestone Golf Club in Kent, England.
 Paradoxically the most famous rendition he built—at the Lido Golf Club on Long Island, NY—no longer exists.
 That stout three-shotter was manufactured in one of the most ambitious construction projects of golf’s ‘golden age’.
 2,000,000 cubic yards of sand was dredged out of a neighbouring channel to build a completely new landscape, in 1916!!

 Strategy: The key feature of the Channel hole is an alternate island fairway which powerful golfers can use to reach the green in two shots.
-How does your swing feel?
-A

 Comments: For a Channel hole to be truly engaging the alternate fairway must be a realistic option for reasonable golfers who are feeling confident.
 The three shot route must be significantly longer.